 Lagoon loading is calculated by measuring the average strength of a pollutant per liter of influent sewage and multiplying it by the average volume of sewage received.
 This is generally displayed as kilograms of pollutant per day or kg/d.
-Below in Figure SD-T-2, is a graph depicting four (4) commonly monitored pollutant loadings to the lagoon for the period of 2021-2023.
+Below in Figure SD-T-2, is a graph depicting four (4) commonly monitored pollutant loadings to the lagoon for the period of 2022-2024.

-Figure SD-T-2: Figure of monthly lagoon loadings to the Stevensville-Douglastown Lagoon for Biochemical Oxygen Demand (TBOD), Total Suspended Solids (TSS), Total Kjeldahl Nitrogen (TKN) and Total Phosphorus (TP), in kg/d, for the period 2021 to 2023.
+Figure SD-T-2: Figure of monthly lagoon loadings to the Stevensville-Douglastown Lagoon for Biochemical Oxygen Demand (TBOD), Total Suspended Solids (TSS), Total Kjeldahl Nitrogen (TKN) and Total Phosphorus (TP), in kg/d, for the period 2022 to 2024.

 Reviewing the calculated loadings for TBOD, TSS, TKN and TP for the past 3 years the trending is consistent.
-An increase was observed in December 2023 and trends will be continued to be monitored to identify any persistent trends.
+An increase was observed in December 2023.
+Reviewing 2024 trends shows the loading returning to previous levels.
+Trends will continue to be monitored to identify any persistent trends.